 When should you enroll in Medigap?

-The best time to enroll in Medigap is when you are first enrolled in Medicare Part B. You have 6 months from your Medicare Part B effective date to enroll in Medigap, where you are guaranteed to be approved at the best rate regardless of your health history.
+The best time to enroll in Medigap is when you are both age 65 or older AND enrolled in Medicare Part B. This is either called your Open Enrollment Period or Initial Enrollment Period depending on who you talk to.
+You have 6 months from your Medicare Part B effective date to enroll in Medigap, where you are guaranteed to be approved at the best rate regardless of your health history.
 You cannot be turned down or be subject to waiting periods because of pre-existing conditions if you enroll during this time frame.

 If you have missed your Initial Enrollment Period, there are still ways for you to enroll.
 If you are enrolled in Medicare Part A and B but have coverage through work or a spouse, you may qualify for a Special Enrollment Period to enroll in Medigap.
 Again, you will not need to answer any medical questions, called medical underwriting.